 In five to six years of college and postgraduate work, a typical student can earn a PhD in library science and information studies.
 For a high school student, passing the SAT® exam, graduating from high school, and being accepted into the college of her choice are all necessary steps toward earning a PhD in library science.
 While library science graduate programs claim to accept students with any undergraduate degree, admission to the best library science graduate programs may necessitate an undergraduate tailoring his or her studies to best impress the graduate program’s admission committee.
 As a result, undergraduate majors and degrees in literature or archival research, as well as studies in information technology, may be required.
 The Graduate Record Examination (GRE®) will also be required for admission to graduate school as part of the preliminary work toward a PhD in library science.

-The Internet and the dissemination of texts and research available online have drastically changed library science programs, making them one of the fields of academic study that has been drastically changed the Internet and the dissemination of texts and research available online.
+The Internet and the dissemination of texts and research available online have drastically changed library science programs, making them one of the fields of academic study that has been drastically changed by the Internet and the dissemination of texts and research available online.
 In fact, the program name has been changed from library science to library science and information studies as a result of the scholarship in this field.
 The same degree program now includes both traditional archival management and computer science courses that explain the complexities of web search engine results.
-This new method of research was quickly and thoroughly adopted library science.
+This new method of research was quickly and thoroughly adopted by library science.
 Bachelor’s degrees can focus on anything from literature to information science to library and archives assisting, depending on the school.

 A master’s degree in library science can usually be completed in a year in most programs.
 Literature and children, information science, library and book history, and information policy and technology regulation are some of the graduate courses available.
 Students who want to work in elementary, middle, or high school libraries in the United States will need to take as many undergraduate teaching classes as they need to qualify to work in the school system, depending on the state.
 The graduate student will also choose her area of concentrated study and the subject of her master’s degree thesis in collaboration with her advisor.